Fly fishing, swimming, and shady camp grounds. Trout fishing at its best….

 For More Information

-Visit Washington’s Department of Fish and Wildlife page on Swan Lake, WA for lake restrictions and conditions.
+Visit Washington’s Department of Fish and Wildlife page on Swan Lake, WA for lake restrictions and conditions, or the Colville National Forest’s Swan Lake Campground page.

 For more information and a complete list of Colville National Forest hiking, biking, and riding trails contact: